vic1707/xprs/README.md

   - `6/2(2+1)` gets interpreted as `6/2*(2+1)` which gives `9` as a result.
   - `1/2x` gets interpreted as `(1/2)*x` which, with `x` being `2`, gives `1` as a result.

+  Note: `Display` and `Debug` shows additionnal parenthesis to make the order of operations more obvious.

 <br />

 - **`pejmdas`**: